arup-group/issue-tracker/Documentation/JiraCloudLogin.md

 ##### Please also make sure you have upgraded to Windows 10 and your Internet Explorer is up to date.
 <img src="https://raw.githubusercontent.com/ArupAus/issue-tracker/master/Documentation/images/JiraCloudLogin_6.png" width="300">

-### Step 2: Click “Add Jira Cloud Account” button in the Settings
+### Step 2: Click “Add Jira Cloud Account” button in the Settings__
+__DO NOT__ input your email and password directly.
+You must click the "Add Jira Cloud Account" button.
 <img src="https://raw.githubusercontent.com/ArupAus/issue-tracker/master/Documentation/images/JiraCloudLogin_1.jpg" width="400">

 ### Step 3: Select or input Jira Cloud URL.